Bield Tenants Ensure Safety of Fife Coast

 With John as the Station Manager and Ann as Deputy Head of Unit, together they work with another three volunteers to monitor the coast and notify authorities of any emergencies.

-Working three days a week at the local look out, John and Ann are fully trained in First Aid, meaning they can provide assistance on land to any of those who may need it and can notify the local coastguard for any emergencies at sea.
+Working three days a week at the local look out, John and Ann took CPR classes in Clearwater, meaning they can provide assistance on land to any of those who may need it and can notify the local coastguard for any emergencies at sea.

 John said of his volunteering: “I have several years of experience with the coastguard at Elie and so when there was an opportunity to volunteer as Station Manager at St Monans Coastwatch, I was very keen to step in.